Board of Directors

 Brad Satterwhite: Brad is a co-founder and Principal of KEM STUDIO and is a Leadership in Energy and Environmental Design (LEED) accredited professional.
 KEM STUDIO is a design firm fusing architecture and industrial design.
 Brad is the recipient of design awards from the American Institute of Architects, Industrial Design Society of America and ID Magazine.
 He teaches an architecture design studio at the University of Kansas and an annual, multi-disciplinary design workshop with his firm at Virginia Tech.
 A Centurions Alumni, he has been involved in a variety of art and charitable organizations including the Urban Culture Project of the Charlotte Street Foundation and The Arts Council of Metropolitan Kansas City.

 Linda Nicholson: Linda is a former Creative Director at Hallmark Cards, Inc. with over 20 years of management experience.
 Linda now devotes most of her time to supporting not-for-profit endeavors with a passion for animal welfare and the arts.
-She is co-director of the Bradley W. and Linda J. Nicholson Foundation, was a founding member of Great Plains SPCA and currently sits on its Board as well as the Studios Inc Board.
+She is co-director of the Bradley W. and Linda J. Nicholson Foundation, was a founding member of Great Plains SPCA and currently sits on the Studios Inc Board.

-Brad Nicholson (Chairman): Brad is the Founder of the Studios Program and an avid art collector.
+Brad Nicholson (Chairman): Brad is the founder of the Studios Program and an avid art collector.
 His company, the Nicholson Group, is a boutique real estate development and investment firm located in Kansas City.
 While the company’s investments have a national footprint, much of the firm’s effort over the last 20 years has gone toward developing the Crossroads Arts District in downtown Kansas City, Missouri into a vibrant cultural district.
-He has served on a number of boards and is currently a member of the Board of Trustees at the Kansas City Art Institute along with his duties as President of Studios Inc.
+He has served on a number of boards and was a member of the Board of Trustees at the Kansas City Art Institute along with his duties as Chairman the Board and President of Studios Inc.